 The preceding verse (spoken by God to Solomon after the Temple dedication) pointed ahead to the crises God foresaw for Israel.
-For their deliverance and recovery, He prescribed a four step solution, and the solution He provided His Chosen People surely fits the precarious circumstance of America today.
+For their deliverance and recovery, He prescribed a four-step solution, and the solution He had already provided for His Chosen People surely fits the precarious circumstance of America today.
 Having blessed the church in our nation with Roe v.
-Wade's overturn, God now waits to see how His sons and daughters manage our portion of the abortion crisis.
+Wade's overturn in 2022, God now waits to see how His sons and daughters manage our portion of the abortion crisis.
 Yes, I am confident God is willing to help us more, but His terms are conditional, and we have not yet embraced them.
 Instead of discerning and confessing our "wicked ways," we have permitted persistent enemy forces to control our vision and to lure us into the ancient folly of blaming adversaries for our own sinful failures.
+With the increased reliance now on chemical abortions (60%) and our lacking sufficient spiritual preparation for Roe v.
+Wade's overturn, we now face an increase in our nation's abortion rate.

-Might then we consider what 2 Chronicles 7:14 does not include?
+With that in mind let us consider what 2 Chronicles 7:14 does not include?
 It says nothing to us about vain politicians, corrupt elections, oppressive laws, global enemies, or devouring cultural trends but speaks only to and about God's sons and daughters who comprise the unsettled and drifting church in America.
 Then what about our deliverance?
 Does it require us to part our own Red Sea?
 Or should we simply repent and through humble obedience and faith trust God to vanquish foes too powerful for us?
 Did not God impose on errant Israel (and Judah) armies and other calamities too powerful for them, which left them no option but to rely on their God or submit to their oppressors?